karanpratapsingh/system-design/README.md

 ### Bandwidth

-Since we expect about 40 URLs every second, and if we assume each request is of size 500 bytes then the total incoming data for write requests would be:
+Since we expect about 40 URLs every second, and if we assume each request is of size 500 bytes then the total incoming data for then write requests would be:

 $$
 40 \times 500 \space bytes = 20 \space KB/second